A guide on what happens and what your rights are when you’re sectioned.

 You will only be sectioned if you’re very unwell and doctors are worried that you’re a risk to yourself or someone else.

-Your doctors should always try to think of other ways to look after you first, like asking you to go into hospital as a voluntary patient.
-See our information on being a voluntary patient to find out more.
+Your doctors should always try to think of other ways to look after you first, like asking you to go into hospital as an informal patient.

-Usually you’ll only be sectioned if everything else they’ve tried hasn’t worked.
+Usually you'll only be sectioned if everything else the doctors have tried hasn't worked.

 Before you can be sectioned, a group of health professionals have to meet with you.
-And they must all agree that you need to go into hospital to get treatment and support for your mental health problem.
+They must all agree that you need to go into hospital to get treatment and support for your mental health problem.

-When you see the approved mental health professional (AMHP), they should tell you who they are and why they’re meeting with you.
+When you see the AMHP, they should tell you who they are and why they're meeting with you.

-They should also ask you if you want someone else, like your parent or carer, to be with you while they talk to you.
-If you do, they should organise this for you.
+They should also ask you if you want someone else, like your parent, carer or guardian to be with you while they talk to you.
+If you do, the AMHP should organise this for you.
 But sometimes, like in an emergency, they might not be able to do this.

 The AMHP will ask you questions so they can decide whether you should be kept in hospital to get treatment for your mental health.
-Two doctors will also ask you some questions.
+There will also be 2 doctors who ask you some questions.
 This might happen at the same time, or you might see the doctors on their own.

 If the team decides to section you, they should give you clear information to help you understand what’s happening.
 They should also listen to your feelings and views, and answer all your questions.